sorry-cypress/sorry-cypress/README.md

 Each package has a Dockerfile - use it to build your own images.

-There're also pre-built Docker images available at https://hub.docker.com/u/agoldis.
+Pre-built Docker images available at https://hub.docker.com/u/agoldis.
+Docker image tag corresponds to the git tag, while `latest` points to the `master` git branch.

-> As soon as https://github.com/agoldis/sorry-cypress/issues/12 is resolved, those will be updated automatically.

 ### Others